CircuitVerse/Blog/content/posts/mobile_app_phase_one_report.md

 ## Next Steps

-In the second phase, primarily i plan to implement the remaining sections, view & viewmodel bindings with some impovements to the existing codebase, FCM notifs etc..
+In the second phase, primarily i plan to implement the remaining sections, view & viewmodel bindings with some improvements to the existing codebase, FCM notifications etc..
 Also, I would be now actively putting up PRs for different feature requests in the [mobile_app](https://github.com/CircuitVerse/mobile-app).
 If everything works out well, the MVP for CV Mobile App shall be expected by the end of second phase.. <3

 ## Experience